slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Contracting -> Travelling Between Contracts -> Travelling While Contracting -> Software Product Business -> Chilling'*

 <!--
-- Choose places with “lifers”: owners and employees who are dedicated to the business itself, not to a paycheck.
 - On adrenaline: what's your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido -->